cppmyjob/cpp-mcp-planner/README.md

 }
 ```

-### Disabling Permission Prompts
+**Important:** Replace `FULL_PATH_TO` with the actual path to this folder.

+Example paths:
+- Windows: `D:/Projects/planner/dist/index.js`
+- Mac/Linux: `/home/user/projects/planner/dist/index.js`

+### Step 3 (Optional): Allow tools without confirmation

-By default, Claude Code asks for confirmation before each MCP tool use.
-To allow all planning tools without prompts, add to your settings:
+By default, Claude Code asks permission for each tool use.
+To skip confirmation for planning tools, add this section to your settings file:

 ```json
 {